zovoilis-lab/Flye/docs/USAGE.md

 it also supports error-corrected PacBio/ONT reads as input (use the correpsonding option).
 The parameters are optimized for error rates <2%.
 If you are getting highly fragmented assembly - most likely error rates in your reads are higher.
-In this case, consider to assemble using the raw reads option instead.
+In this case, consider to assemble using the raw reads instead.

 ### Consensus of multiple input contig sets